Locust Manor station

-Locust Manor is a station on the Long Island Rail Road's Atlantic Branch in the Locust Manor neighborhood of Queens, New York City.
+The Locust Manor station is a station on the Long Island Rail Road's Atlantic Branch in the Locust Manor neighborhood of Queens, New York City.
 The station is located at Farmers Boulevard and Bedell Street and is 14.0 miles (22.5 km) from Penn Station in Midtown Manhattan.

-The stop serves the Rochdale and Locust Manor sections of Queens – along with its Rochdale Village cooperative apartment complex.
+The stop serves the Rochdale and Locust Manor sections of Queens, along with its Rochdale Village cooperative apartment complex.

 History

-The Populuxe-designed shelters as seen on a rainy late afternoon.
-These shelters have since been replaced.
+Early years

 The Locust Manor station first opened in 1869, and it was rebuilt in 1876.
 For many years, it served as the stop for the racecourse on which Rochdale Village was erected, known as the Jamaica Race Course.

+20th century

-In February 1956, the Long Island Rail Road (LIRR) petitioned the New York State Public Service Commission (PSC) for permission to close and remove the station if racing was transferred from Jamaica Race Course to Belmont Park due to low ridership.
+In February 1956, the Long Island Rail Road (LIRR) unsuccessfully petitioned the New York State Public Service Commission (PSC) for permission to close and remove the station if racing was transferred from Jamaica Race Course to Belmont Park due to low ridership.
 The station was used by 80 riders on weekdays, and by 30 riders on non-racing Saturdays.
-The LIRR suggested that riders use the Higbie Avenue station instead.
+The LIRR suggested that riders use the Higbie Avenue station, instead.

 On August 23, 1956, the PSC rejected plans to build a permanent railroad station alongside Jamaica Race Course, and approved a revised plan to close the Locust Manor station and a bridge at 120th Avenue, which would save $1,087,000.
 The PSC ruled that it was not justified for the LIRR to spend $847,000 on a new station in light of public knowledge about the closure of the racetrack in 1958.
 The PSC permitted the LIRR to construct temporary facilities instead.
-The LIRR's application was opposed by the counsel for the Mayor's Committee on Slum Removal, who stated that as soon as racing ended in 1958 at the track following the rebuilding of Belmont Racetrack, and the modernization of Aqueduct Racetrack, a builder would start work on the site.
+The LIRR's application was opposed by the counsel for the Mayor's Committee on Slum Removal, who stated that as soon as racing ended at the track in 1958 following the rebuilding of Belmont Racetrack, and the modernization of Aqueduct Racetrack, a builder would start work on the site.

 On May 19, 1957, the PSC granted the LIRR permission to discontinue the Higbie Avenue and Locust Manor stations following the completion of a station between them at Farmers Boulevard.
 The new station would initially be accessed by a stairway at its southern end and by a pedestrian walkway at the northern end, which would be extended to Bedell Street after Jamaica Race Course was replaced by a housing project.
 The PSC also directed the LIRR to combine the project with its planned Old Southern–Rosedale grade crossing elimination project, and approved its $8,170,000 estimated cost.
 The new station included high-level platforms and Populuxe shelters for passengers.
 The reconstruction project was completed in 1959.

+One of the station's former Populuxe-designed shelters, prior to replacement.